volcengine/verl/docs/algo/rollout_corr.md

   - Requires `group_indices` tensor in the batch
   - K1 >= 0 always, so only upper threshold applies
   - Typical threshold: 0.0001 - 0.001
-- `"group_k3"`: Group-level masking with K3 KL estimator
+- `"group_k3"`: Group-level masking with K3 divergence
   - Rejects entire groups of sequences together using K3 divergence
   - Requires `group_indices` tensor in the batch
   - Typical threshold: 0.001 - 0.01